A composition of simplified physics-based model with neural operator for trajectory-level seismic response predictions of structural systems: Numerical investigations

 To construct the physics-based intermediate representation $\mathcal{H}_p$, a linearized version of the bridge model is developed by replacing the nonlinear fiber-section columns with elastic beam-column elements.
 The elastic stiffness of each pier is computed based on pre-yield sectional properties to match the initial stiffness of the nonlinear model.
 This linear surrogate retains the original mass, geometry, and boundary conditions but omits nonlinear behaviors such as hysteresis, stiffness degradation, and strength loss.
 An example trajectory from the linearized model is shown in Figure~\ref{Fig_ARB}(d).
 This representation provides a computationally efficient approximation of global elastic dynamics and serves as the physics-based input to the C-PhysFNO framework.

-The training, validation, and testing datasets consist of 600, 100, and 300 synthetic ground motion samples, respectively.
+The training, validation, and testing datasets consist of 600, 100, and 300 synthetic ground motion samples, respectively, with model training completed in approximately 40 minutes.
 The neural operator architecture used in this example comprises 8 Fourier layers, 40 retained Fourier modes, and 128 feature channels.
 The lifting and projection layers follow the configuration used in Section~\ref{MDOF_BW:results}.

 Figure~\ref{Fig_pred_ARB} illustrates the predicted displacement trajectories and absolute errors for all piers in a representative test case.
 The C-PhysFNO model accurately reconstructs nonlinear dynamics, achieving prediction errors typically below 0.001 m.
 Figure~\ref{Fig_Post_ARB} shows the linear regression-based refinement for Pier 1 and Pier 10.
 The refined predictions offer smoother trajectories and quantify uncertainty through posterior intervals, although their accuracy remains comparable to the original C-PhysFNO predictions.